nxskok/pasias/docs/23-mds.md

+##  Things that feel similar to each other

  Which objects feel similar to one another and which ones feel different?
 Can we draw them on a "map"?
+30 subjects
-30 subjects\endnote{Probably students in a psychology course.
-You know how it goes.} were each given 17 different objects to feel, for example ``inner surface of pine  bark'', "rubber eraser" and "nylon scouring pad".
-The subjects had to group the objects into a maximum of 8 groups such that the objects within a group felt similar, and the ones in different groups felt different.\endnote{The maximum number of groups was to
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Probably students in a psychology course.
+You know  how it goes.</span> were each
+given 17 different objects to feel, for example "inner surface of pine  bark", "rubber eraser" and
+"nylon scouring pad".
+The
+subjects had to group the objects into a maximum of 8 groups such that the objects within a group felt similar, and the ones in different groups felt different.\endnote{The maximum number of groups was to